Restarting most Minnnesota college sports tied to COVID testing dilemma

 This process — conducted at a higher frequency — will determine when the bulk of Minnesota college sports teams will be able to resume competition.

 COVID testing remains the fulcrum of return-to-play efforts for thousands of athletes at the 22 Minnesota colleges and universities in the Division II Northern Sun Intercollegiate Conference and Division III Minnesota Intercollegiate Athletic Conference.
-For each school that balance includes the challenge of how to fund testing expense reaching six figures with budgets already strained by the pandemic.
+For each school, that balance includes the challenge of how to fund testing expenses reaching six figures with budgets already strained by the pandemic.

 Tuesday has the markings of a pivotal day for those leagues and all collegiate sports.